What is Menopause?

 An inevitable transition with legitimate frustration.

-Menopause affects each woman uniquely and in many ways.
+Menopause is a complex journey and affects each woman uniquely and in many ways.

 The body undergoes a big change, possibly experienced as weight gain, weaker bones, body aches, weaker bladder and reduced sex drive.